Selection of a Faculty Advisor

-If the proposed dissertation research is essentially similar to an already passed Preliminary Examination research proposal, that one-page summary may be submitted as the dissertation topic proposal.
+If the dissertation research differs from the previously passed Thesis Proposal Exam proposal and Project Summary page (formerly Preliminary Examination), that one-page summary should be re-submitted as the dissertation topic proposal.

 The Doctoral Committee consists of at least four graduate faculty members, at least two of whom are from the Chemical Engineering Department, (including the faculty advisor, who serves as Chair of the Committee), and at least one of whom must be from outside the department (designated the “Outside Member”).

 The Committee’s role is principally to advise the student in the research activity and to uphold departmental and University standards for the conduct of doctoral research.

 Each doctoral student should meet with his or her committee as a whole at least once per year, to insure that satisfactory progress is being made toward the PhD degree.

 A PhD student who is near the completion of his/her PhD research and is ready to start writing should hold a data meeting with his/her dissertation committee.
 At this meeting, the dissertation committee is expected to approve the ending of research and recommend that the student begin writing the dissertation.
 This is typically done two to three months before the proposed dissertation defense date.
 The student is responsible for submitting the Data Meeting Form within one week after the data meeting to the ChE graduate program office.